rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 \end{figure}
 ```

-Figure \ref{extreme} shows the overall temperature rise in Australia and forecast shows that it will continue to rise.
-The climate of NSW is changing, with 6 of the 10 warmest years on record occurring in the past 10 years \cite{nswAdaptNSW}.
-The warmest year on record in NSW was 2019, with on average temperature of 1.2°C above the 1990--2009 average.
-Across NSW, average temperatures will continue to increase throughout this century and by 2090, average temperature is projected to rise by around 1.3°C under a low emissions scenario and around 4.0°C under a high emissions scenario.
-So temperature is key factor while determining the electricity demand as fluctuations in heating and cooling usage drive consumption patterns.
+Figure \ref{extreme} shows the overall temperature rise in Australia, and the forecast indicates that it will continue to rise.
+The climate of NSW is changing, with 6 of the ten warmest years on record occurring in the past ten years. \cite{nswAdaptNSW}.
+The warmest year on record in NSW was 2019, with an average temperature of 1.2°C above the 1990–2009 average.
+Across NSW, average temperatures will continue to increase throughout this century.
+By 2090, average temperatures will rise by around 1.3°C under a low emissions scenario and around 4.0°C under a high emissions scenario.
+So, temperature is critical in determining electricity demand, as heating and cooling usage fluctuations drive consumption patterns.
 Colder nights lead to increased heating, while hot days cause a spike in cooling system usage.
-These variations directly impact electricity demand, making accurate short-term forecast is very crucial for grid operators to manage supply and demand effectively.
+These variations directly impact electricity demand, making accurate short-term forecasts crucial for grid operators to manage supply and demand effectively.

-Holidays and weekdays are also important key factors in load forecasting.
-On holidays, electricity consumption patterns can differ significantly from regular weekdays due to changes in work routines and social activities.
+Holidays and weekdays are also critical factors in load forecasting.
+On holidays, electricity consumption patterns can differ significantly from regular weekdays due to changes in work routines and social activity.
 For instance, public holidays might see a decrease in commercial and industrial electricity use, while residential usage could increase due to family gatherings and home activities.
-Incorporating temperature data and considering holiday effects are essential for creating more accurate and reliable electricity demand forecasts, which in turn support better decision-making for power system management and operational planning.
+Incorporating temperature data and considering holiday effects are essential for creating more accurate and reliable electricity demand forecasts, supporting better power system management and operational planning decision-making.

 \bigskip

 ## Electricity Demand Forecast Methodologies

 Electricity demand or load forecasting is a well-known problem that involves predicting future load based on historical information.
 Econometric models and time series models are the most commonly used classical load forecasting techniques.
 These approaches rely on past observations to project future demand.
-As mentioned in \cite{9812604} econometric approach combines statistical techniques with economic theory to estimate the relationship between influencing factors and energy consumption, enabling a deeper understanding of how various factors - such as economic conditions and weather - impact electricity demand across industrial, residential, and commercial sectors.
-The econometric approach uses historical data to provide comprehensive insights into future trends and the reasons behind them.
-Despite its advantages, it may not fully capture the interdependence between quantity and prices, limiting its forecasting accuracy in certain cases.
-On the other hand, time series models focus on analyzing historical load data to identify patterns and predict future values based solely on past trends.
-These models offer structural simplicity, as they rely entirely on previous observations to forecast future demand.
-While effective for forecasting, they do not explain cause and effect relationships between variables, thus limiting their ability to account for changes in underlying factors.
+As mentioned in \cite{9812604}, the econometric approach combines statistical techniques with economic theory to estimate the relationship between influencing factors and energy consumption, enabling a deeper understanding of how various factors - such as economic conditions and weather - impact electricity demand across industrial, residential, and commercial sectors.
+The econometric approach uses historical data to provide comprehensive insights into future trends and their reasons.
+Despite its advantages, it may only partially capture the interdependence between quantity and prices, limiting its forecasting accuracy in some instances.

+On the other hand, time series models focus on analysing historical load data to identify patterns and predict future values based solely on past trends.
+These models offer structural simplicity, relying entirely on previous observations to forecast future demand.
+While effective for forecasting, they do not explain cause-and-effect relationships between variables, thus limiting their ability to account for changes in underlying factors.

 \bigskip

-Researchers used both statistical and probabilistic methods to achieve high accuracy with low errors to find the best model.
-They also considered this problem as both deterministic and stochastic to include the influence of the external factors that sways the models behavior at different time horizons.
-As mentioned in \cite{9812604} load forecasting on the basis of time horizon, can be classified into four forecasting groups -- VSLTF (very short-term load forecasting), STLF (short-term load forecasting), MTLF (medium-term load forecasting), and LTLF (long-term load forecasting).
+Researchers used statistical and probabilistic methods to achieve high accuracy with low errors to find the best model.
+They also considered this problem as deterministic and stochastic, including the influence of the external factors that sway the model's behaviour at different time horizons.
+As mentioned in \cite{9812604}, load forecasting, based on time horizon, can be classified into four forecasting groups – VSLTF (very short-term load forecasting), STLF (short-term load forecasting), MTLF (medium-term load forecasting), and LTLF (long-term load forecasting).

--   VSTLF: This is used to forecsat from minutes to hour (0-3h).
+-   VSTLF: forecasts from minutes to hours (0-3h).
 It can deal with random variations in energy production and demand.
-It is used for the purpose of real-time operation and control of the grid.
+It is used for real-time grid operation and control.

--   STLF: This method is used for forecasting ahead of few minutes to few days.
-It has a key role in different grid operations involving reliability analysis and dispatch analysis.
-Further, it helps to avoid over estimation and under estimation of the energy demand and thus contribute substantially in the reliability of grid.
+-   STLF: is used for forecasting ahead of a few minutes to a few days.
+It is vital in different grid operations involving reliability and dispatch analysis.
+Further, it helps avoid overestimating and underestimating energy demand and thus contributes substantially to grid reliability.

--   MTLF: In this method time scale expands from few days to months ahead during a year.
-It helps maintenance, adequacy assessment and fuel supply in smart grid systems.
-Further, it plays an important role to evaluate the financial attributes of energy system by contributing to risk management.
+-   MTLF: In this method, the time scale expands from a few days to months ahead during a year.
+It helps with smart grid systems' maintenance, adequacy assessment, and fuel supply.
+Further, it plays a vital role in evaluating the financial attributes of energy systems by contributing to risk management.

--   LTLF: This forecasting method involves time scale ranging from months to even years.
-LTLF is very important for every production and load growth planning operations for long duration of time.
-The big advantage of LTLF is that it can remove the effects of random fluctuations occur in short term and make the prediction of long term trends.
+-   LTLF: This forecasting method involves a time scale ranging from months to even years.
+LTLF has been very important for production and load growth planning operations for a long time.
+Its significant advantage is that it can remove the effects of random fluctuations that occur in the short term and predict long-term trends.

 \bigskip

-Based on the required time horizons we can further classify the problem into three broad solution domains - heuristic, statistical or econometric, and probabilistic models.
-Timeseries datasets have the unique property of dependence on what happened in the past.
-Therefore, we cannot randomly shuffle the order of the data without affecting the trends.
-With such dependency simple regression technique for forecasting can randomly show statistical significance even if there is no true correlation, and thus suitable for real-world usage.
-In the following sections, we will discuss the popular forecasting models used in the electricity demand forecasting domain.
+We can classify the problem into three broad solution domains based on the required time horizons: heuristic, statistical or econometric, and probabilistic models.
+Time series datasets have the unique property of dependence on past events.
+Therefore, we cannot randomly shuffle the order of the data without affecting the trend.
+With such dependency, a simple regression technique for forecasting can randomly show statistical significance even if there is no correlation, thus suitable for real-world usage.
+The following sections will discuss the popular forecasting models used in the electricity demand forecasting domain.

 ## Forecasting Models

 Various techniques have been developed for electricity demand forecasting during the past few years.
-Electricity load forecasting models can be classified into parametric, semi-parametric, and non-parametric models based on the assumptions they make about the underlying data distribution and the flexibility in capturing relationships between variables.
-Parametric models rely on a fixed, predefined functional form with a finite number of parameters. \cite{Fan2012} discussed statistical models are widely adopted for the load forecasting problem because of interpretability but are less flexible when dealing with complex or non-linear data.
+Electricity load forecasting models can be classified into parametric, semi-parametric, and non-parametric models based on their assumptions about the underlying data distribution and the flexibility in capturing relationships between variables.
+Parametric models rely on a fixed, predefined functional form with finite parameters.
+Statistical models are widely adopted for the load forecasting problem because of interpretability but are less flexible when dealing with complex or non-linear data\cite{Fan2012}.

-Semi-parametric models, such as Generalized Additive Models (GAMs), combine both parametric and non-parametric components.
+Semi-parametric models, such as Generalized Additive Models (GAMs), combine parametric and non-parametric components.
 They allow for linear relationships between some variables while using smoothing functions to capture non-linear effects, offering a balance between interpretability and flexibility.
-A more recent and very popular GAM for regression technique is Prophet which is designed to optimally handle business forecasting tasks featuring time series captures at the hourly, daily, or weekly level with ideally at least a full year of historical data \cite{taylor2017facebook}.
+A more recent and popular GAM for regression technique is Prophet, designed to handle business forecasting tasks featuring time series optimally captured hourly, daily, or weekly with ideally at least a full year of historical data \cite{taylor2017facebook}.

-Finally, Non-parametric models like Random Forests, SVR, k-Nearest Neighbors, and ANNs can capture complex, non-linear relationships but are computationally intensive and harder to interpret.
-Machine learning techniques, including ANNs, have shown success in load forecasting by modeling non-linear interactions between load and weather variables.
+Finally, non-parametric models like Random Forests, SVR, k-nearest Neighbors, and ANNs can capture complex, non-linear relationships but are computationally intensive and more challenging to interpret.
+Machine learning techniques, including ANNs, have successfully forecasted load by modelling non-linear interactions between load and weather variables.

 ```{=tex}